 Being the nerds that we are, we really love learning all about the destinations that we are visiting.
 With Triposo, we can download location guides in advance to help with our trip planning, or save them to read on the plane while we are traveling — because they are also stored on the device and accessible when offline.
 For example, we read all about Bangkok neighborhoods to visit before we left home, and after we landed in Kuala Lumpur we referenced the subway map that we had downloaded.
 There’s so much great information at your fingertips with this app.
 Super helpful!

 Made fore travelers by travelers.
-Trover is the app for travelers.
+Trover is the app for travelers, and it’s a great way to find fun and unique things to do during your trip.
 Satisfy your wanderlust with a stunning collection of geo-tagged traveler photos.
 You can create visual bucket lists of where you want to go.
-Also post photos of your own discoveries and adventures.
+Also, post photos of your own discoveries and adventures.

 Local Tourism / City Apps